Goncalves2525/real-estate-management-system/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The properties can be consulted by type of buisness, type of property and number of rooms.
+* **AC1:** The properties can be consulted by type of business, type of property and number of rooms.
 * **AC2:** The properties can be sorted by price and parish.
 * **AC3:** It is possible to only filter or only sort the properties.
 * **AC4:** It is possible to filter and sort properties simultaneously.